excile2127/DarknessFalls/README.md

 [Zachary McDonnell](https://www.instagram.com/_zachmcdonnell_/): Art Assets (In Development)

 ## Version History
+* 0.6
+    * Imported most background sprites
+        * Background is completed barring a couple of adjustments and additions
+            * There is a single black pixel in the sky that needs to be removed
+            * Another row of dense trees in the far back needs to be added
+            * The front layer of trees needs to be colored and textured
+    * Adjusted repeated background script to organize duplicate background sprites
+    * Started player animation controller
+        * Most animation states are accounted for, but just playing the idle animation until I receive the sprite sheets
+    * New player falling animation creates cape billow
+    * Finished slime enemy, including animation controller and imported movement animation
+        * Still needs animations for attacking, being stunned, and dying
+    * Implemented the beginnings of a death transition
+        * Player temporarily changes color (but will play a death animation in the future) before their torch goes out
+        * Still needs a transition to a "game over" screen
+    * Most importantly, fixed background jitter, hopefully for the last time
+        * Adjusted numerous camera and sprite settings, too many to count
 * 0.5
     * Began putting in animations
         * Idle and walking!